Question: Are OpenAI, Anthropic, and Google building autonomous AI agents like OpenClaw?

 Choose one high-value, low-risk workflow for a sanctioned agent deployment.
 Good candidates: meeting scheduling and follow-up, research and competitive analysis, content drafting and review, data entry across systems, customer inquiry routing.

 Pick the right platform.
 Based on your existing stack: Microsoft ecosystem → Copilot agents.
-Google Workspace → Gemini/Mariner.
+Google Workspace → Workspace Intelligence + Gemini Enterprise.
+ChatGPT-led teams → Workspace Agents (and Frontier for governance).
+Knowledge work across documents and apps → Claude Cowork + Skills.
 Developer workflows → Claude Code.
-Cross-platform web tasks → Operator.
+Browser-automation tasks → Operator (OpenAI) or Mariner (Google).

 Measure everything.
 Time saved, error rates, employee satisfaction, security incidents.
 You need data to make the case for scaling — and to identify risks before they compound.